datapresso/movieapp-dialog/README.md

 ### Building the app
 This project is configured to be built with Maven.
 To deploy the app, complete the following steps in order:
-  1. In your Eclipse window, expand the *movieapp-dialog* project that you cloned from GitHub.
+  1. In your Eclipse window, expand the *tsaapp-dialog* project that you cloned from GitHub.
   2. Right-click the project and select `Maven -> Update Project` from the context menu to update Maven dependencies.
   3. Keep the default options, and click **OK**.
   4. Navigate to the location of your default deployment server.
 For Websphere Liberty, it might resemble the following path: `../LibertyRuntime/usr/servers/*server-name*`.
 Open the `server.env` file or create it, if it does not exist, and update the following entries: